InnovationDesignConsortium/revit_standards_addin/README.md

     }
 ]
 ```

+### Properties common to Workset and Parameter Rules
+1. An optional "When Run" property

+The allowable values for "When Run" are `"Realtime"`, `"Open"`, `"Save"`, `"SyncToCentral"` and essentially define when the rule is evaluated.
+The default is Realtime if unspecified and you can specify more than one per rule as a list.

+2. An optional "Disable By Default" property

+If this property is set to True then the rule will not run unless the user invokes the Enable Rules command and selects the rule to turn it on.
+Enabling rules in this manner is a per-session setting.
+This feature can be used if you want users to be able to turn on a rule for testing or other purpoeses but otherwise you do not want the rule to be active.

 #### List Rules
 This type of rule restricts a Parameter to only values defined in a list.
 The list of allowed values can be enumerated in the rule file like in this example that restricts the Comments parameter on Walls to only the values "a", "b", or "c".